rkiel/keeping-promises/NOTES.md

 ## Welcome to Promises

 - Promises are now part of JavaScript language.
+- first-class object
+- at some point in the future will have a value

 * an abstraction around asynchronous result
 * Promises end up in either one of two states: Resolved or Reject